NP-LoRA: Null Space Projection for Subject-Style LoRA Fusion: Additional Comparison with Joint Training and B-LoRA

-We further compare our method with joint training baseline, where a new LoRA is trained from scratch using mixed content and style images.
+We further compare our method with a joint training baseline, where a new LoRA is trained from scratch using mixed content and style images.
 The qualitative results are shown in Fig.~\ref{fig:supp_joint_comparison}, and the quantitative comparison is provided in Tab.~\ref{tab:supp_quantitative_joint}.
-As observed, the joint-training approach exhibits high instability, i.e., while it occasionally produces reasonable fusion, it often fails to effectively combine content and style.
+As observed, the joint-training approach exhibits high instability: while it occasionally produces reasonable fusion, it often fails to effectively combine content and style.
 This instability may arise from catastrophic forgetting during multi-objective optimization, where learning new style features interferes with previously acquired content representations.
-In contrast, our NP-LoRA achieves consistent and harmonious fusion without any retraining, effectively preserving both content fidelity and stylistic characteristics.
-Quantitatively, as shown in Table~\ref{tab:supp_quantitative_joint}, NP-LoRA outperforms joint training across all metrics, with NP-LoRA achieving the highest overall score, confirming its superior ability to preserve content and style simultaneously.
+We also observe that B-LoRA tends to preserve stylistic patterns but frequently loses content identity, indicating an imbalanced fusion behavior.
+In contrast, NP-LoRA achieves consistent and harmonious fusion without retraining, effectively preserving both content fidelity and stylistic characteristics.
+Quantitatively, as shown in Tab.~\ref{tab:supp_quantitative_joint}, NP-LoRA outperforms joint training and B-LoRA across all metrics, achieving the highest overall score and demonstrating superior content–style preservation.